sbastley/gettingcleaningdataproject/Codebook.md

 ---
 Only reshape2 package was used beyond base.

 This script uses data from a database containing accelerometer and gyroscope data from a Samsung Galaxy S II phone with 30 participants performing six activities each.
-It uses variables such as tBodyAcc-XYZ which stands for time body acceleromter in the x, y, and z axes.
+It uses variables such as tBodyAcc-XYZ which stands for time body accelerometer in the x, y, and z axes.
 The script extracts variables that are the mean and std(standard deviation) of such variables.
 It also removes characters like parentheses and dashes and expands some abbreviations such as accelerometer for acc.

 This process assumes the data is contained inside an unzipped folder "getdata-projectfiles-UCI HAR Dataset" in the working directory which contains another folder "UCI HAR Dataset" which contains the files and folders containing the data.